sdiehl/write-you-a-haskell/007_path.md

 Many of these details require a great detail of engineering work to make them work as seamlessly as they do.

-Shamelessly stolen from a Simon Peyton Jones here is the "Haskell is one slide" overview of the language, this example is exceedingly simple but consider how much of an extension this is from our simple little ML interpreter.
+Consider this simple Haskell example but note how much of an extension this is from our simple little ML interpreter.

 ```haskell
 filter :: (a -> Bool) -> [a] -> [a]